stephenKaliman/iris-dataset/README.md

 Now, of course, leaving the biggest possible margin of error might not always work-- for example, if one of the classes is very well-represented in the data set, then cases we encounter later on will probably not be outliers relative to our data set, while other classes might cross over the "maximum-margin-of-error" division and be incorrectly classified by an SVM model.
 However, it appears that SVM works quite well for our particular case.

 ### Predicting
 Finally, we have to use our model to make predictions.
 We used the SVM algorithm, which we decided on in the previous step.
 We split the data into training and validation parts (80% for training, 20% for validation) since it is already quite small and we don't have extra data readily available.
-Here are the results:
+#### Results
 ```
 0.9666666666666667
 [[11  0  0]